stingraze/quantum-web-crawler-controller/README.md

 This code uses Qiskit.

-Tested to work on Python 3.10 under M1 Mac - MacOS Ventura 13
+Tested to work on Python 3.10 under M1 Macbook Air - MacOS Ventura 13